 #3 Matcha improves mood and combats memory-loss.

 If you find yourself forgetting where you left your keys or even the most important appointments, Matcha Green Tea has properties that can help in this department.
-At the same time, matcha has been known to reduce stress levels and even used to treat people with anxiety.

 How?
 It’s the amino acid L-theanine in matcha, which stimulates the production of dopamine and serotonin and improves concentration and memory.
 According to a study published in the journal Phytomedicine, regular consumption of green tea may even offer protection against Alzheimer’s disease and other types of dementia.